Engine Swap Basics

 Engine Swapping Tips

-Before you remove your car's hood, mark where the bolt-holes are on the hood hinges.
-This will save a lot of time and potential scratches when reinstalling.
+Before you remove your vehicle's hood, mark where the bolt-holes are on the hood hinges.
+This will save time and potential scratches when reinstalling.

 Keep the hood safe and out of the way.
 If you're going to put it on the roof of the car while swapping motors, put a tarp or heavy blanket down first.